 KITK is based on efforts started by Junior League of Calgary through its Junior Chefs program.
 Teaching kids to eat healthy will help overcome child obesity for the future, which impacts us all.
 Check out AJLI’s information about the program, including recipes and ideas you can incorporate into your own household.

-A component of this AJLI initiative will be included in our annual Strong Women & Families Health & Resource Fair beginning in August 2018.
+A component of this AJLI initiative is included in our annual Strong Women & Families Health & Resource Fair.

 Facts About Childhood Obesity